What are the safety requirements for a Steam Boiler Blowdown System?

 The water gauge glass on a boiler enables the operative to visually observe and verify the actual water level in the steam boiler.
-However, if not properly cleaned and maintained scale can build up and a gauge glass can seem to show that there is sufficient water, when the boiler is actually operating in a low or low water condition.
-The water column must be kept clean to ensure the water level in the gauge glass accurately represents the water level in the boiler.
+However, if not properly cleaned and maintained scale can build up and a gauge glass can appear to have sufficient water.
+When in actual fact the boiler is operating in a low or low water condition.
+The water column must remain clean to ensure the water level in the gauge glass accurately represents the water level in the boiler.

 All plant operators must undertake proper blowdown procedures in order to keep the water piping clean, even if the probes remain clean for extended operational periods.
 The risk for sediment build-up in the water piping is quite high and the user may consider their local water quality as an influencing factor to determine the frequency of the blowdown.

-After performing the blow-down procedure, if the water level does not return to normal promptly, the connecting piping may be partially clogged and have to be cleaned.
+After performing the blow-down procedure, if the water level does not return to normal promptly, the connecting piping may be partially clogged, therefore requires cleaning.

-The sight glass blowdown water is often return to the Boiler blowdown vessel, in a separate line.
+Usually, the sight glass blowdown water is returned to the Boiler blowdown vessel, in a separate line.

-Valveforce blowdown vessels are designed to cool down water from boiler purges including:
+Valveforce blowdown vessel designs cool down water from boiler purges including:

 - Bottom blowdown